Galajda/GuiPractice/README.md

 	   your program.
 	   - The visible item is your program.
 	   - The hidden item is the minimized command-prompt (console) window.
-	   - Task Manager shows two Python processes,
+	   - Task Manager shows two Python processes corresponding to the two items on the taskbar.